IbrahimAlKhalil/chakuri-api/README.md

 - **API** ([GitHub Link](https://github.com/IbrahimAlKhalil/chakuri-api)): This section contains the original implementation of the Chakuri API built with AdonisJS and MySQL.
 The API provided the backend functionality for job listings and applications.

-- **Website** ([GitHub Link](https://github.com/IbrahimAlKhalil/chakuri-website)): Here, you can find the original implementation of the Chakuri Website.
-It was developed using Vue.js and served as the frontend application for users to browse and apply for available job positions.
+- **Website & Mobile App** ([GitHub Link](https://github.com/IbrahimAlKhalil/chakuri-frontend)): Here, you can find the original implementation of the Chakuri Website and the Chakuri Mobile App.
+It was developed using Vue.js and Cordova and served as the frontend application for users to browse and apply for available job positions.

 - **Admin** ([GitHub Link](https://github.com/IbrahimAlKhalil/chakuri-admin)): This section includes the original implementation of the Chakuri Admin panel.
 It was also developed using Vue.js and provided an interface for Madrasas or Mosques to manage job listings, review applications, and perform administrative tasks.

-- **Mobile App** ([GitHub Link](https://github.com/IbrahimAlKhalil/chakuri-mobile)): The Mobile App repository contains the original implementation of the Chakuri Mobile App, which was built as a hybrid application using Cordova.
-Users could access job listings and apply for positions through this mobile application.

 ## License